 The recent rapid economic development in China has brought Chinese people to all corners of the world.
 Not all of them behave in the civilised and polite manner befitting a culture with five thousand years of continuous civilisation.
-A stereotype is that the Chinese are materialistic and competitive; much less spiritual.
+A stereotype is that the Chinese are materialistic and competitive, and not exactly inclined towards spirituality.

 “To feed the people” was a basic goal of the government.